-Founded in 1996, Vancouver Asian Heritage Month Society (VAHMS) is a non-profit society that is dedicated to recognizing Asian Canadian participation as an integral part of Canadian society.
-VAHMS organizes explorASIAN, an annual festival celebrating national Asian Heritage Month.
-The Festival’s mission is to promote understanding and appreciation of Asian-Canadian arts and culture in the month of May.
-The festival includes programs, activities and events produced in collaboration with various partners from the diverse communities in Metro Vancouver.
+Founded in 1996, Vancouver Asian Heritage Month Society (VAHMS) is a non-profit society dedicated to recognizing Asian Canadian participation as an integral part of Canadian society.
+VAHMS organizes explorASIAN Festival, an annual festival every May that celebrates National Asian Heritage Month.
+The Festival’s mission is to promote understanding, and appreciation of Asian-Canadian arts, heritage, and culture.
+ExplorASIAN festival includes programs, activities and events produced in collaboration with various partners from the diverse communities in Metro Vancouver.

 Asian Canadian cultures in Canada include:

 South East Asia: Brunei, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, East Timor, Vietnam

 South Asia: Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka

 Western Asia: Armenia, Azerbaijan, Bahrain, Cyprus, Georgia, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, State of Palestine, Syria, Turkey, United Arab Emirates, Yemen

 To recognize Asian Canadian participation as an integral part of Canadian society and celebrate the hybridization of all arts and culture in Canada.

 Recognize and bring together Asian Canadian communities through

 Culture, Education, and Social advocacy.

 - Invite the wider community to experience Asian Canadian arts and culture